-You’ll have to seek out guidance, responsibility, and your own personal rites of passage.
-You’ll have to learn emotional discipline and control because the world will punish you for lacking it way harder than it will punish a woman.
+You’ll have to seek guidance, responsibility, and your personal rites of passage.
+You’ll have to learn emotional discipline and control because the world will punish you for lacking it way harder than a woman.

 The rest is up to you.